aelmosalamy/elmosalamy-blog/content/posts/BOM Sniffing to XSS/index.md

   - unicode
 draft: false
 cover: /images/encoding-cjk.png
+toc: true
 ---
+In this post, we will learn about text encoding, how browsers determine content encoding, talk about BOM and finally how we can bypass DOM sanitizers by just playing around with input encoding.

-In this post I will show you a very interesting challenge that came up in the recent GPN 2024 CTF.
+For those interested, this post is based on an interesting challenge called **Secure Notes** which was authored by **@13x1** and have appeared in the recent GPN 2024 CTF.

-The challenge is called Secure Notes and is authored by **@13x1**.

-We are provided with an extremely short source (exactly 16 lines!), but before you get excited, this challenge had the least solves by a margin despite its conciseness.
-In fact, for over 36 hours, only five teams were able to solve it.
-I personally could not solve it without help.

-Other than the source code, we were given access to an admin bot and were told that this is an XSS challenge.
-We need to trigger XSS.

-> Trigger XSS and 16 lines?
-How hard could it be?
+We are given 16 lines of source code and access to an admin bot.

 Let's see:
 ```js